sgetuic/AWS_CA/README.md

 ![Build Launcher](readme_images/launcher_exe.png)

-Note: Before starting the HAW CA make sure the config.properties file is defined as displayed under [config\.properties of the HAW CA](config.properties-of-the-haw-ca).
+Note: Before starting the HAW CA make sure the config.properties file is defined as displayed under [config.properties of the HAW CA](config\.properties-of-the-haw-ca).

 Start the launcher by double-clicking the executable file.
 An terminal should open and provide information about the activities of the HAW CA.